 We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of our Class A common stock upon the completion of our initial business combination, subject to the limitations described herein.
-We have 12 months from the effective date of this registration statement to consummate our initial business combination.
-However, if we anticipate that we may not be able to consummate our initial business combination.
-However, if we anticipate that we may not be able to consummate our initial business combination within 12 months, we may, but are not obligated to, extend the period of time to consummate a business combination two times by an additional three months each time (for a total of up to 18 months to complete a business combination).
-If we are unable to complete our initial business combination within the 12-month period (or up to 18 months, if we extend the time to complete a business combination as described in this prospectus), we will distribute our assets, including the aggregate amount then on deposit in the trust account described below and interest (net of taxes payable), pro rata to our public stockholders, by way of redemption of their shares and thereafter cease all operations except for the purposes of winding up of our affairs, as further described herein.
+We have 18 months from the closing of this offering to consummate our initial business combination.
+We may seek stockholder approval of the amendments to our amended and restated certificate of incorporation and the trust agreement to be entered into between us and Action Stock Transfer Corporation for any extension beyond 18 months at a meeting called for such purpose.
+Public stockholders will be offered the opportunity to vote on or redeem their shares in connection with any such extension.
 If we are unable to complete our initial business combination within 18 months from the closing of this offering, we will redeem 100% of the public shares for cash, subject to applicable law and certain conditions as further described herein.